Need help With Searches & Notices?

 Unclaimed Assets Register Search

-If you are unsure of the extent of the deceased’s assets and/or suspect there may be other assets that the deceased held then you, or ourselves on your behalf, can make an Unclaimed Assets Register Search.
+If you are unsure of the extent of the deceased’s assets and/or suspect there may be other assets that the deceased held then you, or we, on your behalf, can make an Unclaimed Assets Register Search.
 The cost is only £25 and you can apply to make a search at www.uar.co.uk.

 Bank And Building Society Accounts Search